Holidays should be relaxing. Unless, of course, you’re the person managing all the annual leave requests from employees!

 An annual leave year is the time period within which employees are entitled to, and must use, their annual leave allocation.

-An easier option can be to run your annual leave year in line with the calendar year, so it restarts at the beginning of January.
+An easier option can be to run your holiday year in line with the calendar year, so it restarts at the beginning of January.
 The downside with this option is that you can end up with lots of employee’s needing to use up their allowance around Christmas.

-This might be fine if Christmas is generally a quieter time of the year for you, but if it’s your busiest period, you’re unlikely to want lots of your staff trying to use up their annual leave at the same time.
+This might be fine if Christmas is generally a quieter time of the year for you, but if it’s your busiest period, you’re unlikely to want lots of your staff trying to use up their holiday at the same time.

-An alternative option is to run your annual leave year in line with the financial year, or another annual period of your choosing.
+An alternative option is to run your holiday year in line with the financial year, or another annual period of your choosing.

 Whatever option you go for, you must notify your employee of this when they begin working for you; it should be stated within employment contracts.